-1. INTRODUCTION
+1. Introduction

-- 1.1 Appendix II provides guidance for writing and delivering sentencing remarks to children (all those aged under 18 years). - 1.2 The term 'child/ren' is used throughout this Appendix to reflect international and domestic law.
-196 This Appendix is applicable when sentencing a person who was under 18 years when they committed the offence for which they are being sentenced.
-197 It is also likely to be of relevance when sentencing a young adult (aged 18-25).
-198 - 1.3 Appendix II draws on relevant law and research to set out best practice.
-It should be read alongside S1.8 of The Crown Court Compendium: Part II Sentencing and SC Guideline: Sentencing Children and Young People.
+- 1.1 Appendix II provides guidance for writing and delivering sentencing remarks to children (all those aged under 18 years). - 1.2 The term "child(ren)" is used throughout this Appendix to reflect international and domestic law.261 This Appendix is applicable when sentencing a person who was under 18 years when they committed the offence for which they are being sentenced.262 It is also likely to be of relevance when sentencing a young adult (aged 18-25).263 - 1.3 Appendix II draws on relevant law and research to set out best practice.
+It should be read alongside S1.8 of The Crown Court Compendium: Part II Sentencing and SC Guideline: Sentencing Children and Young People and the structured approach to sentencing children set out in ZA.264